Location: Bagerhat, Sundarbans, Paharpur, Srimangal, Sonargaon

 Inclusions and Exclusions

-- All airport transfers in Dhaka.
+- All airport transfers in Bangladesh.

-- All train and boat rides.
+- All boat rides.

-- All site entrance tickets.
+- All entrance tickets.

 Does not include: